telerik/blazor-docs/_contentTemplates/common/get-started.md

            }
         }

-1. **Run the app** in the browser by pressing `F5`.
-You should see something like this, after clicking the button:
+1. Run the app in the browser by pressing `F5`.
+You should see something like this:

     ![App in the browser](images/app-in-browser.png)